ikhsannur1996/Basic-BI-Assignment/README.md

-# Basic BI - Data Warehouse Design Assignment Answer
+# Basic BI - Data Warehouse Design Assignment

 ## Objective
 The objective of this assignment is to design a data warehouse (DWH) schema for the Sales dataset.
 The task involves creating an Entity-Relationship Diagram (ERD) that accurately represents the schema of the chosen dataset.